-AutoPlay in Windows is one of the useful features that allows you to configure how an external device or drive behaves when you plug it into your computer.
+AutoPlay in Windows is a useful feature that allows you to configure how an external device or drive behaves when you plug it into your computer.
 For example, when you plug in your removable drive, you can make Windows AutoPlay the media, open the drive using File Explorer, back up your system, and so on.
 So useful, the autoplay feature in Windows can be frustrating.

 Here’s how you can set AutoPlay defaults on Windows 10.

 Setting AutoPlay defaults in Windows 10 is easy and straightforward.
 To get started, search for the Settings app in the start menu and open it.

 Once the Settings panel is open, select the “Devices” option.

 Here in the DEVICES settings panel, select the option “AutoPlay” that appears on the left sidebar.